Sweetbob/sweetbob.github.io/reading-list.md

 ---
-title: 阅读
+title: Read
-subtitle: Some books I have read and I'm gonna recommand to you
+subtitle: Some books I have read and I wanna recommand to you
 layout: "page"
 icon: fa-book
 order: 3